ThomasJayWilliams/SqlUpdateManager/docs/DOCUMENTATION.md

 sum use [database name]
 ```
 ### Files configuration
 After the server configuration is done, you need to point the procedure files location, which contains .sql files.
-Each server contains its own locations, so you have to make sure you've added locations for each server.
+Each server contains its own locations, so you have to make sure you've registered locations for each server.
 ```
 sum connect [server name]
 sum use [database name]
-sum location add [physical path]
+sum registr [physical path]
 ```
 ### Note
 As a default SUM will track files with .sql extension only.
 ### Updating
-SUM will start tracking procedures files after a specified location added.
+SUM will start tracking procedures files after a specified location registered.
-So, after you've added locations you can check its status and update procedures that have changed.
+So, after you've registered locations you can check its status and update procedures that have changed.
 ```
 sum update
 ```